-- 05 Federal grants and contracts - Enter all revenues from federal agencies that are for specific undertakings such as research projects, training projects, and similar activities, including contributions from federal agencies.
+02b: Federal grants and contracts - Enter all revenues from federal agencies that are for specific undertakings such as research projects, training projects, and similar activities, including contributions from federal agencies.
 If federal Pell and similar student aid grants are treated as agency transactions in your GPFS, they are excluded from this amount.
-If federal Pell and similar student aid grants are treated as student aid expenses or as allowances when awarded, include the grant revenue on this line and in Part C. Do not include any ARRA revenues on this line (see line 15 in this part). - 06 State grants and contracts Enter all revenues from state government agencies that are for specific undertakings such as research projects, training projects, and similar activities, including contributions from state agencies.
+If federal Pell and similar student aid grants are treated in your GPFS as student aid expenses or as allowances when awarded, include the grant revenue on this line and in Part E. (FARM para.
+464) Include Higher Education Emergency Relief Act (HEERF) grants funded under the CARES, CRRSA, and ARP Acts.
+Do not include any ARRA revenues on this line (see line 08 in this part).

+03a: State appropriations - Enter all amounts received from a state government through a direct appropriation of its legislative body, except state grants and contracts, which should be reported in line 03b.
+An example of a state appropriation that should be entered in line 03a is an annual state appropriation for operating expenses of the institution.
+(FARM para.
+463) Do not include any ARRA revenues on this line (see line 08 in this part).

+03b: State grants and contracts - Enter all revenues from state government agencies that are for specific undertakings such as research projects, training projects, and similar activities, including contributions from state agencies.
 If state grants for student aid are treated as agency transactions in your GPFS, they are excluded from this amount.
-If state grants for student aid are treated in your GPFS as student aid expenses or as allowances when awarded, include the grant revenue on this line and in Part C. Do not include any ARRA revenues on this line (see line 15 in this part). - 07 Local government grants and contracts - Enter all revenues from local government agencies that are for specific undertakings such as research projects, training projects, and similar activities, including contributions from local agencies.
-If local grants for student aid are treated as agency transactions in your GPFS, they are excluded from this amount.
-If local grants for student aid are treated in your GPFS as student aid expenses or as allowances when awarded, include the grant revenue on this line and in Part C.
+If state grants for student aid are treated in your GPFS as student expenses or as allowances when awarded, include the grant revenue on this line and in Part E. (FARM para.
+464) Do not include any ARRA revenues on this line (see line 08 in this part).